darkredz/zeko-restapi-framework/README.md

 - Run cron jobs easily!
 - Mail service with Sendgrid & Mandrill
 - Simple SQL builder & data mapper
-- Built with Java 8, works fine with Java 9/10 and above
+- Built with JVM 8, works fine with JVM 9/10 and above

 ## Getting Started
 This framework is very easy-to-use.
 After reading this short documentation, you will have learnt enough.